jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 completely independent of all other BTILEs, and just gets whatever data it needs from the PNG, then spits out the Spectrum data.
-If you tell it to get the same data several times but in different configurations (BTILEs), then some data will be duplicated for some of the cells, since they are different BTILEs.
+If you tell it to get the same data several times but in different configurations (BTILEs), then this data will be duplicated for some of the cells, since they are different BTILEs.

-What is very convenient for the programmer (draw once, define several BTILEs) is not convenient for the program because memory is very constrained, but we are generating duplicate data.
+This is very convenient for the programmer (draw your graphics once, define several BTILEs), but it is not convenient for the program: memory is a scarce resource and we are generating duplicate data.

 If you add to the mix the Animated BTILE functionality (BTILEs that have frames, that is, they are defined multiple times), the situation only worsens.

-So we want to have a system that makes it easy for game developers to define their graphics easily and quickly, and store the data efficiently, but we should try to leave the optimization part to the computer instead of having to optimize manually.
+So we want to have a system that makes it easy for game developers to define their graphics quickly, and store the data efficiently, but we should also try to leave the optimization part to the computer instead of having to optimize manually.

-We needed to deduplicate the BTILE graphic data.
+We need to deduplicate the BTILE graphic data: allow us to use data multiple times for our definitions, and let the compiler ensure that duplicate data is kept to a minimum.

 The generic problem that we want to solve is: